magently/docs.sign2pay.com/integrations/magento/index.md

 <img src="/images/integrations/magento/Schermafbeelding_2014-12-02_om_14_30_361-1024x899.png">

-You can also download the extension directly from our website: [https://sign2pay.com/integrations/magento/latest.tgz](https://sign2pay.com/integrations/magento/latest.tgz).
+You can also download the extension directly: [https://github.com/Sign2Pay/magento-sign2pay/releases](https://github.com/Sign2Pay/magento-sign2pay/releases).
+This shows you a list of versions, with the most recent version at the top.
+Download either the .zip or .tar.gz archive and upload this to your Magento admin.

 ## Installation